What is domestic abuse?

 This might come hand in hand with “love bombing” at the beginning of the relationship and expressions of remorse (which provide hope) but no changes in the abusive behaviour from the perpetrator.

-Coercive control / emotional abuse usually results in you feeling uncomfortable, confused, anxious, doubtful, scared and disempowered because you internalise the emotional abuse as your own feelings and are made to believe that you’re to blame for your abusive partner’s behaviour.
+Coercive control results in you feeling uncomfortable, confused, anxious, doubtful, scared and disempowered because you internalise the emotional abuse as your own feelings and are made to believe that you’re to blame for your abusive partner’s behaviour.
 It can also lead to you having nightmares, increased heart rate, difficulty concentrating and social withdrawal.

 Coercive control is domestic abuse.

-If you don’t feel comfortable saying “no”, it is sexual abuse.
-If you feel like you are punished for not engaging in sexual acts, it is sexual abuse.
-If you feel like the only way you receive affection from your partner is through sex, or if you feel you are punished by being forced to have sex, then it is sexual abuse.
+If you feel punished for not engaging in sexual acts, or if sex is the only way you receive affection from your partner, this is sexual abuse.
+If you feel forced to have sex as a form of punishment, it is sexual abuse.

 Sexual abuse is domestic abuse.